Exact Support Recovery for Sparse Spikes Deconvolution: Vanishing Derivatives Pre-certificate

-For $\Delta(m_0)=\frac{0.8}{f_c}$, both $\eta_V$ and $\etaCF$ are certificates, so that the vanishing derivatives pre-certificate $\etaV$ is equal to the minimal norm certificate $\eta_0$.
+For $\Delta(m_0)=\frac{0.8}{f_c}$, both $\etaV$ and $\etaCF$ are certificates, so that the vanishing derivatives pre-certificate $\etaV$ is equal to the minimal norm certificate $\eta_0$.
 For $\Delta(m_0)=\frac{0.7}{f_c}$, $\etaCF$ violates the constraint $\normi{\etaCF}\leq 1$ but the vanishing derivative pre-certificates is still a certificate (even showing that the measure is identifiable).
 For $\Delta(m_0)=\frac{0.6}{f_c}$ and $\frac{0.5}{f_c}$, neither $\etaV$ nor $\etaCF$ satisfy the constraint, hence $\etaV \neq \eta_0$.
 Yet, $\eta_0$ ensures that $m_0$ is a solution to \eqref{eq-constrained-pbm}.

-From the experiments we have led, we have observed that the vanishing derivative pre-certificate $\etaV$ behaves in general at least as well as the square Fejer $\etaCF$.
-The only exceptions we have noticed is for a large number of peaks (when $N$ if close to $f_c$), with $\Delta(m_0)\leq \frac{1.5}{f_c}$.
+From the experiments we have carried out, we have observed that the vanishing derivative pre-certificate $\etaV$ behaves in general at least as well as the square Fejer $\etaCF$.
+The only exceptions we have noticed is for a large number of peaks (when $N$ is close to $f_c$), with $\Delta(m_0)\leq \frac{1.5}{f_c}$.
 This is illustrated in Figure~\ref{fig-certif-pathologic} which shows a measure $m_0$ for which $\etaCF$ is a non-degenerate certificate (which shows that it is identifiable), but for which $\eta_0 \neq \etaV$ since $\normi{\etaV}>1$ (thus $\etaV$ is not a certificate).
 Typically, we have in this case $\ssupp m_0 \subsetneq \exts(m_0)$.
-Such a measure is identifiable but its support is not stable for $\la>0$.
+Such a measure is identifiable but there is no support recovery for $\la >0$ (in the sense of Proposition~\ref{prop-vanish-certif}), hence its support is not stable.

 Such pathological cases are relatively rare.
 An intuitive explanation for this is the fact that having $\eta_0(x)=\pm 1$ for $x\in \TT\setminus \supp (m_0)$ or $\eta_0''(x)=0$ for some $x\in \supp (m_0)$ tend to impose a large $L^2$ norm, thus contradicting the minimality of $p_0$ (recall that when $\phi$ is an ideal low pass filter $\norm{\eta}_2=\norm{p}_2$).